apostrophecms-legacy/apostrophe-legacy-import/README.md

 You must configure the `apostrophe-legacy-import` module in `app.js` (no options are currently required).

-If you already have a 2.x site with content, importing a piece type like `apostrophe-blog` like this should not unduly impact the rest of your site, however there is no guarantee of this.
+If you already have a 2.x site with content, importing only a piece type like `apostrophe-blog` like this should not unduly impact the rest of your site, apart from importing all of the media of the old site.
+However there is no guarantee of this.
 Always back up.

 The use of `--map-types` is required.
 You must map at least one 0.5 page or snippet type to a 2.x doc type. **No doc types not mapped will be imported.
 Separate the pairs with commas.**